testjiho/innovative-fraud-detection/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

    d.
 Click **Create**.

    e.
-Select your subscription and recently created resource group
+Select your subscription and recently created resource group.

    f.
 For the name, type **MainVM**, or some other globally unique name (as indicated by the checkmark).

    g.
-Leave the availability option as **No infrastructure redundancy required**
+Leave the availability option as **No infrastructure redundancy required**.

    h.
-Ensure the image is **Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)**
+Ensure the image is **Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)**.

    i.
 Select your VM size.

    > **Note**: It is highly recommended to use a DS2 or D2 instance size for this VM.

    j.
-For username, type **demouser**
+For username, type **demouser**.

    k.
 For password, type **Password.1!!**